 These bite sized endive appetizer cups are ready in just 30 minutes, and tolerate standing at room temperature for at least an hour (if they last that long).
 They’re naturally gluten free and vegetarian, and so very cheerful and seasonal with all of those lovely green hues and pops of red.
 And did I mention delicious?
 If I didn’t, I just did.

 Pin it now!
-Click here to add these Endive Appetizer Cups to your Holiday Party Appetizers idea board on Pinterest!
+Click here to add Endive Appetizer Recipe to your Holiday Party ideas board on Pinterest!

 Winter Harvest Endive Appetizer Cups Recipe Notes